jdelmundo23/music-guesser/README.md

 - Each time you guess incorrectly, you will be allowed to listen to more of the song.

+- Upon guessing the correct title or failing to do so, you can either choose a new artist or try again with a new track from the same artist.

 *This app uses the SoundCloud V2 API to retrieve artist and track data*